A Characterization of Uniquely Representable Graphs: Main Results

-The original aim of our research was to characterize uniquely representable graphs.
-Our motivation was two-folded.
-On one hand, we wanted to have a better understanding on the relationship of betweenness structures and their adjacency graphs.
-On the other hand, we observed that under certain conditions, a betweenness structure can be fully reconstructed from its adjacency graph, which is exactly what unique representability means.
-For example, an interesting remark of Dress implies that trees are uniquely representable. \begin{prp}[Dress \cite{xnets}] Let $\mathcal{B}$ be a betweenness structure such that $T = G(\mathcal{B})$ is a tree.
-Then $\mathcal{B}$ is induced by $T$. \end{prp}
+Our motivation for characterizing uniquely representable graphs was two-folded.
+First, we wanted to have a better understanding on the relationship of betweenness structures and their underlying graphs.
+We have observed that under certain conditions, a metric betweenness structure can be fully reconstructed from its underlying graph, which is exactly what unique representability means.
+For example, an interesting remark of Dress implies that trees are uniquely representable in the metric sense. \begin{prp}[Dress \cite{dress2007category}] Let $\BB$ be a metric betweenness structure such that $T = G(\BB)$ is a tree.
+Then $\BB$ is induced by $T$. \end{prp}

-We have found that Proposition \ref{Pdress} is a very useful tool in many situations, because it can be used to translate combinatorial problems on betweenness structures to the language of graphs; for example, we were able to obtain a new proof for the main result of \cite{richmond} by the help of it.
-This leads to our second motivation: to find a generalization of Proposition \ref{Pdress} that is applicable to an even larger set of problems.
-One way to do that is to characterize uniquely representable graphs.
+We have found Proposition \ref{Pdress} particularly useful in our research on linear betweenness structures.
+For example, we were able to obtain a new proof for the main result of \cite{richmond1997metric} by the help of it \cite{fms-lin}.
+This brings us to our second motivation, which is to find useful generalizations of Proposition \ref{Pdress} that can be applied to a larger set of problems.